iiroki/json-rpc-x/docs/server-dotnet.md

 ## Dependency injection

-_JSON RPC X_ is built on top of .NET's dependency injection, so the dependencies can be injected in the traditional way:
+_JSON RPC X_ is built on top of .NET's dependency injection, so the dependencies can be injected in the traditional way.

 **`Program.cs`:**